4TUResearchData-Carpentries/workshop_notes/README.md

 ### 2.3 Other usage notes

-* File extensions may vary.
+1. File extensions may vary.
 It is important for proper visualisation in GitHub that human-readable files have extensions typically recognized as such, like `*.log` or `*.txt`.
-* You may share more files than the notes, of course, provided their name is prepended with the originating lesson name, as said just above.
+2. You may share more files than the notes, of course, provided their name is prepended with the originating lesson name, as said just above.
-* In principle, one can also use directories to organise contents according to the lessons.
+3. In principle, one can also use directories to organise contents according to the lessons.
 However, a flat list of files is leaner and discourages sharing in bulks.

-If this pilot takes off, this repository is expected to contain the materials of many editions.
+Concerning items 2 and 3, please be considerate that, if this pilot takes off, this repository is expected to contain the materials of many editions.
 The leaner from the outset, the better for the instructors' information management and the learners' ['extraneous load'](https://en.wikipedia.org/wiki/Cognitive_load).